nevinpuri/erlog/README.md

 ## Features

 - Ingest as many logs as you want from an http endpoint or file
-- Query logs with lucene
+- Query logs with a nice syntax
-- Will run on anything
+- Support for `parent_id`, so logs can have "children"

 ## Sending Logs